 Our Acolyte Ministry gives children the opportunity to fully participate in the 10:30 a.m. service as crucifers and torchbearers.
 They wear acolyte robes, and are taught all the details of the worship ceremony.
 Acolytes derive a deeper liturgical experience while assuring that church service runs smoothly.
 Acolyting at special services, such as Christmas and Easter, is done on a volunteer basis.

-Open to women and men, the Altar Guild is a group of laypersons entrusted with the responsibility of preparing the altar for the Holy Eucharist and caring for the communion vessels.
-They serve the church before the Eucharist by arranging the linens, candles, wine, and wafers on the altar, and by divesting it and washing the silver after the service.
+The Sacristans are a group of laypersons entrusted with the responsibility of preparing the altar for the Holy Eucharist and caring for the communion vessels after the service.
+They do the holy work in the background preparing the linens, candles, wine, and wafers on the altar, and caring for the church and vessels between services.

 Ushers offer a warm greeting to our worshipers, provide information, assist people to their seats, take up the collection, and supervise the congregation going to Communion.
 Ushers are assigned to one of four teams and serve in a once-monthly rotation.